ATCC-Bioinformatics/genome_portal_api/README.md

 ## download_metadata() <a name="download_metadata"></a>
 **`download_metadata()` is a function to download the full metadata of a genome on the portal.**
-This function be used to obtain the detailed metadata including qc statistics, contig length(s), etc. for a specific genome id.
+This function is used to obtain the detailed metadata including qc statistics, contig length(s), etc. for a specific genome id.

 <details markdown="1">
 <summary>Usage</summary>

 ```
 download_metadata() is a function intended to download the JSON metadata behind each assembly on the portal.
-The metadata can be output as a dictionary, or as an informative table with the correct fields already formatted.\n
+The metadata can be output as a dictionary, or as an informative table with the correct fields already formatted.

 --------- USAGE ---------
 Required arguments:
   id = <str>
-        An ATCC® Genome ID (https://genomes.atcc.org/genomes/<genomeid>) \n
+        An ATCC® Genome ID (https://genomes.atcc.org/genomes/<genomeid>)

 Optional arguments:
   output = <str>